Cramming Contextual Bandits for On-policy Statistical Evaluation: Statistical inference after cramming

 \subsection{Consistency and asymptotic normality}

-We now establish the $L_1$ consistency and asymptotic normality of the crammed policy evaluation estimator introduced in Definition~\ref{def:crammed_estimator}.
-We require the following two mild regularity conditions about potential outcomes. \begin{assumption}[Bounded conditional expectation and conditional variance] \spacingset{1} Both the conditional expectation and conditional variance of the potential outcome, i.e., $\mu_d(\bx):=\E[Y(d) \mid \bX = \bx]$ and $\sigma_d^2(\bx):=\V(Y(d) \mid \bX = \bx)$ for $d=0,1$, respectively, are uniformly bounded on the covariate space $\cX$:
+We now establish the consistency and asymptotic normality of the crammed policy evaluation estimator introduced in Definition~\ref{def:crammed_estimator}.
+We require the following mild regularity conditions about potential rewards. \begin{assumption}[Bounded conditional expectation and conditional variance] \spacingset{1} Both the conditional expectation and conditional variance of the potential reward, i.e., $\mu_a(\bx):=\E[R(a) \mid \bX = \bx]$ and $\sigma_a^2(\bx):=\V(R(a) \mid \bX = \bx)$ for $a=1,2,...,K$, respectively, are uniformly bounded over the context space $\cX$: